NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 (Provide reference urls to your sources of information about the feature - required)

 Server Language Features
 -----------------------

 ### HasOwnProperty

-JavaScript has a feature which allows the user to call the HasOwnProperty() method on an object to check whether the object contains an attribute, this method will return a boolean value if the object contains a given attribute that is parsed into the method.
+JavaScript has a feature which allows the user to invoke the '''js HasOwnProperty()''' method which can be called on an object to check whether the object contains an attribute, this method will return a boolean value if the object contains a given attribute that is parsed into the method.

 ```js
 var itemID = parseInt(req.params.id)